wp-plugins/membership/readme.txt

 And you can also create two different levels of subscriptions, for example you can decide to:

-Offer free memberships that turn into paid subscriptions after x days Finite or indefinite subscriptions
+* Offer free memberships that turn into paid subscriptions after x days
+* Finite or indefinite subscriptions
-Serial renewing subscriptions
+* Serial renewing subscriptions
-Subscriptions that renew every 5, 10, 30, 90 etc. days
+* Subscriptions that renew every 5, 10, 30, 90 etc. days
-And plenty more...
+* And plenty more...

 Perhaps the best thing about this plugin though - besides it's ease of use and flexibility - is that it's as much a framework as anything else.

-You can add multiple different gateways and functionality straight into it with ease - any half decent WordPress developer should be able to do exactly that!
+Using our powerful but simple APIs you can add different gateways and rules straight into it with ease - any half decent WordPress developer should be able to do exactly that!

 For example, adding gateways is easy - and we'll be adding plenty more - all you need to do is create a gateway along the lines of one that we supply and you'll be good to go.